-Alex Lytle is an Intermediate Level John Barnes Myofascial Release practitioner.
+Alex Lytle is an Intermediate John F. Barnes Myofascial Release (JFB MFR) Practitioner.
 He is a graduate of Potomac Massage Training Institute, and holds certifications in Maryland and Virginia as a Registered Massage Practitioner (RMP) and a Licensed Massage Therapist (LMT), respectively.
 He is also a certified 200 hour yoga instructor, and received his training from Blue Nectar Yoga.
 In addition to JFB MFR, Alex’s approach draws upon Trager and Deep Tissue principles, as well as his personal practices of Qi Gong, yoga, and sound therapy.

 Alex believes in the cultivation of awareness to inform our actions.
 In doing so, we have the opportunity to educate the body, mind, and spirit.
 With focus on strength and ease, honesty and understanding, and in the equality of the infinite and essential nature of energy, one may experience perspectives with the potential to empower health and vitality in being.